fsharp/fslang-design/FSharp-4.6/FS-1030-anonymous-records.md

     let f1 (x : {< X : int >}) =  x.X
 ```

 However we decided against this.
-It is one thing to expain that ``new`` adds .NET metadata to an anonymous type.
+It is one thing to explain that ``new`` adds .NET metadata to an anonymous type.
 It is another to explain the existence of an entirely new set of ``{< ... >}`` parentheses.

 #### Alternative: Allow optional naming of anonymous types.